Mobile phone versionWhat is this?

 Which?

-The origin of the veil is to conceal the bride and protect her from demons.
-But that is the last thing in the mind of today's bride, who wears the veil as an accessory to the gorgeous dress.
+The original purpose of the veil was to conceal the bride and protect her from demons.
+But that's the last thing in the mind of today's bride, who wears the veil as an accessory to the gorgeous dress.

 Just as there are many dress styles, there are many different types of veil.
 Which type is most suitable for you?